A Guide to the Top 4 WordPress eCommerce Plugins for 2024

 2. How do you want customers to pay?

-You’ll also need to think about what payments methods you want to offer customers.
+You’ll also need to think about what payment methods you want to offer customers.
 Do you want to accept credit card payments or cash on delivery?
-Or are their other payments methods you would prefer?
+Or are there other payment methods you would prefer?

 Make sure that whatever WordPress eCommerce plugin you choose supports the payment methods you need either by default or via third-party plugins.

 3. How do you want your store to look?

 You’ll want your store to reflect your brand and that means ensuring your WordPress eCommerce plugin plays well with your theme.
 So make sure that the plugin you choose works well with your chosen theme, or any themes you plan on switching to later.